micro-os-plus/build-helper-xpack/templates/README-MAINTAINER-3RD-PARTY.md

-The above procedure will allow to develop the project itself, but the dependencies will be read-only; to be able to contribute to them, also clone the `xpack-develop` branches of the source xPacks dependencies into a folder of your choice and add links from the central xPacks storage to them by running `xpack link` in each folder.
+The above procedure will allow to develop the project itself, but the dependencies will be read-only; to be able to contribute to them, also clone the development branch (`xpack-develop`)es of the source xPacks dependencies into a folder of your choice and add links from the central xPacks storage to them by running `xpack link` in each folder.